Skip to main content

 Both client and server secret keys can also be used to access individual entities via the http api (/check_gate, /get_config, /get_layer)

 Client keys can also get access to the download_config_specs endpoint via a scope you can add to the key.
-This is intended only for client local evaluation sdks, like the js-on-device-eval sdk.
+This is intended only for client local evaluation sdks, like the js-on-device-eval sdk, which we generally only encourage using in specific situations.